YuliaAsIs/Current-and-Future-Technological-Trends/data-wrangling.md

 ## 2. Explored the Dataset

-I explored the dataset to understand its structure and check for missing values.
+I explored the dataset by examining the shape, data types, and missing values  to understand its structure and quality of the dataset.
+Then I generated summary statistics to learn more about the distributions of numerical features.

 ```python
 print(df.shape)